nrfconnect/sdk-nrf/doc/nrf/examples.rst

 Applications and samples
 ########################

-The `Zephyr Project`_ contains a variety of application samples and demos.
+`Zephyr`_ contains a variety of application samples and demos.
 Documentation for those is available in the :ref:`zephyr:samples-and-demos` section.

 Nordic Semiconductor provides additional examples that specifically target Nordic Semiconductor devices and show how to implement typical use cases with our libraries and drivers.